When Crows Gather, There’s “Murder” Afoot!

 Look, up in the sky, great flocks of crows are winging their way from communal rookeries and then dispersing throughout the counties, on the hunt for needed resources, food mainly.
 These great flocks are known as “Murders”, and the number of members can range into the thousands.

 In San Diego County, the largest roost (place of gathering) is situated along the Sweetwater River, adjacent to the Plaza Bonita Center and east of the 805 freeway.
-It is estimated that 6000 of them sleep there and this population fluctuates somewhat, during breeding season.Crows in TreesCrows are cooperative breeders, which means they often stay close to the place where they were born and help raise and defend the area’s young chicks.
+It is estimated that 6000 of them sleep there and this population fluctuates somewhat, during the breeding season.Crows in TreesCrows are cooperative breeders, which means they often stay close to the place where they were born and help raise and defend the area’s young chicks.
 When it’s time to produce young, the female will lay four to five eggs and incubates them for 18 days.
 At 4 weeks, the chicks are able to leave the nest, though their parents still feed them until they are around 60 days old.
 Crows can live up to 14 years.

 Crows are very social, have tight-knit families and they mate for life.
 They roost in huge numbers in order to protect themselves from enemies like red-tailed hawks, horned-owls, and raccoons.
 Crows are extremely intelligent birds.
 They are known for their problem-solving skills and amazing communication skills.
 For example, when a crow encounters a mean human, it will teach other crows how to identify that human.
 In fact, research shows that crows don’t forget a face.